majianjia/DeepPlankter/doc/exp2_pond.md

 - There is still a problem with LORA communication.

-- There is only one water leaking issue found on the bow deck due to a unscrew bot.
+- There is only one water leaking issue found on the bow deck due to a unscrew bolt.

 - Waypoint planning seems effective, the boat can drive itself toward the waypoint and path direction.
 Although the turning radius is still quite large.